A career development research training fellowship to enable graduate healthcare professionals to work towards a PhD or MD in diabetes research.

 Shortlisting and interview

-Candidates will be informed via email whether they have been shortlisted and shortlisted candidates will be invited to attend an interview with the relevant Panel.
+Applicants will be informed via email whether they have been shortlisted for interview.
+Shortlisted applicants will be invited to attend an interview with the relevant Panel.
 Anonymised peer reviews will be sent to all applicants.

 Applications are assessed on the following criteria: